learningOrchestra/mlToolKits/readme.md

 With learningOrchestra, you can:

-* Load a dataset from an URL (in CSV format).
+* load a dataset from an URL (in CSV format).
-* Accomplish several pre-processing tasks with this dataset.
+* accomplish several pre-processing tasks with datasets.
 * create highly customised model predictions against a specific dataset by providing their own pre-processing code.
 * build prediction models with different classifiers simultaneously using a spark cluster transparently.